22nd edition: Saturday 8 July 2017, start 4.50pm

 Please click here to register

-Run over two laps of a traffic-free city centre course, this 5k road race was first staged in 1996 and now attracts the best quality field for an event of its kind in the east of England.
+Run over two laps of a traffic-free city centre course, this event was first staged in 1996 and now attracts the best quality field for a 5k road race in the east of England.

 The Lord Mayor’s 5k immediately precedes the annual Lord Mayor’s Street Procession through the city centre of Norwich.
-It provides an opportunity to race on traffic-free streets in front of an enthusiastic crowd estimated to exceed 50,000 and runners who have taken part in previous years tell us that the buzz and excitement generated by these spectators is quite unique.
+It provides an opportunity to race on traffic-free streets in front of an enthusiastic crowd estimated to exceed 50,000.
+Those who have taken part in previous years tell us that the buzz and excitement generated by these spectators is quite unique.

-Entry to the Lord Mayor’s 5k is limited to competitors capable of completing the 5k course in under 20 minutes.
-This is a police stipulation and any competitor failing to reach the halfway point inside 10 minutes is directed to retire by the Race Referee.
+Entry to the Lord Mayor’s 5k is limited to competitors who are capable of completing the 5k course in under 20 minutes.
+We are required to abide by this stipulation to gain permission from Norwich City Council for this race to take place; and we enforce it by directing any competitor who fails to reach the halfway point inside 10 minutes to retire and not continue.
+Accordingly, this is a non-negotiable condition of registration.

 The minimum age for competitors is 13 years on race day.